November 2007 (Part 3)

 — John, USA

-I would not want to comment on Falun Dafa, but the following advice would be very helpful to you.
+I would not want to comment on Falun Dafa or yoga, but the following advice would be very helpful to you.

 If you feel uncomfortable with any practice, don't continue practicing it.
 Leave it behind and find something else that is pleasant and rewarding.
 Your new pursue needs not necessary be chi kung or meditation; it may be some enjoyable pastime like playing a musical instrument or engaging in a sport.